viklund/courses/rnaseq/labs/mapping_reads.md

 Since the BAM file contains all the information from the original SAM file, remember to remove the SAM file and the unsorted BAM file once you are finished, in order to free up disk space.

 The sorted, indexed bam file can be viewed in the Integrative Genomics Viewer (IGV).
-We will do this in a later exercise.
+We will do that in a later exercise.

+*Look at the result from the flagstat command.
+Does it confirm any of your answers to the questions in the HISAT2 and STAR sections above?*